aendeavor/i3buntu/INSTALL.md

 These are the GIT-Core and Mozilla official repositories for Git, Firefox and Thunderbird.
 The only thing that's left would be installing an icon theme.
 Navigate to this repository and forward into `resources/others/IconTheme/`.
 Execute the install script `./install.sh -a`.

+You may need to tweak Xorg to output your screens correctly, in case you have more than one monitor.
+The config file can be found under `/etc/X11/xorg.conf`.
+The sneaky little programm *arandr* will assist you with the setup of multiple monitors.
+The counterpart command in the i3config file is `xrandr`.
+Also, make sure to install a graphics driver, if none has been installed (unlikely).

 ## Runlevel ∞

 As all functionality has been setup.
 Now is the time to rice your desktop - a.k.a. make it beautiful.
 Open LXappearance.
 By pressing `$mod+d`, rofi will open and let you choose an application.
 Just type in lxa... and it should be there.
 Hit return to open it.
 The rest if pretty straightforward.
 Choose your *Adapta* theme, and the *Tela* icon pack (I chose the Adapta-Red-Eta theme  and Tela black dark icon pack).
 Setup the font of your deepest desire, voilà.
 In nemo, go to view and change the shown menus to what you like.
 I personally like to switch them all off - it just looks a bit nicer.